 - MRFP with CC-TF in Conference AS/MRFC (see NOTE 2).

-- PTC Server with CC-TF in PTC Server (see NOTE 1).MF with CC-TF in IMS-AS.
+- MF with CC-TF in IMS-AS.

 - DC-AS with CC-TF in DCSF.

 Clause 7.4.6 gives more information from network topology/session perspective how different IMS Network Functions are to be used in providing the CC-TF/CC-POI functions.